Per the Health Department guidelines, bottles should be clean on the inside & outside prior to utilizing any filling stations or vending machines.

 *Vigorously shake bottle up & down, and swirl the rice around until the algae is scrubbed off

 It is not necessary to scrub the inside of bottles, unless you see green algae developing.
-If you have green algae inside your bottle, this is due to exposure to direct or indirect sunlight.
-It is easy to avoid algae growth, by storing your bottles in an area away from sunlight, or simply cover your bottles with a dark clothe/towel.
+The development of green algae inside bottles is due to exposure to direct or indirect sunlight.
+It is easy to avoid algae growth, by storing your bottles in an area away from sunlight, or simply covering your bottles with a dark clothe/towel.

 ***Brown rice tends to have the best abrasiveness for scrubbing, but any rice will work.
-You do not want to use any substance that will scratch/gouge the inside of plastic bottles, as this will create areas for bacteria to harbor & grow.
+You will not want to use any substance more abrasive than rice, which can scratch/gouge the inside of plastic bottles, as this will create areas for bacteria to harbor & grow.

 ***We highly advise against using bleach or soap to clean the inside of bottles.
 It is nearly impossible to get the smell of bleach out, which will ruin the smell & taste of perfectly good water.
+Bleach may also cause accelerated breakdown of plastic bottles, which can cause leaching of chemicals.
 Dish soap can be very difficult to remove & can cause severe illness & diarrhea if ingested.
 Dish soap just isn’t necessary, as there is no food or grease residue in water bottles…at least there shouldn’t be.